DarraghReid/just_jokes/README.md

 * In sign in form, instead of a switch indicating whether the user was an adult or not, I opted for a calendar input.
 I sliced the information I needed from the user's DOB string and calculated their ages.
 Different features are available to users based on their age, as will be discussed in the [Features](#Features) section.

+* The 404 and 500 error pages were created towards the end of the project.
+They were not included in the initial planning of the project.

 ## Database Design
 MongDB was chosen to create the database for this project.
 Its non-relational structure was suited for the site's needs as there are few relationships between the collections in the just_jokes database.

 ### Database structure
 ![Database Design](static/images/db-structure.png)

 There are currently two collections in use; jokes and users.
 A third, user_favourites, had been used for a period of time, but is now redundant.
-As will be discussed in the Problems section in [TESTING.md](/TESTING.md), a more efficient means of adding jokes to user's list of favourites was found.
+As will be discussed in the Bugs section in [TESTING.md](/TESTING.md), a more efficient means of adding jokes to user's list of favourites was found.

 #### Users Collection
 ![Users Collection](static/images/users-collection.png)